 Richard Reilly focuses on signal processing of neuroimaging, physiological, and bioacoustic data and brings to GBHI a better understanding of the fundamental human physiological and cognitive state.
 His work involves the development of quantitative methods to understand neural function.
-His group also develops analytical, neurophysiological, and neuroimaging methods that allow outcomes of interventions to be more accurately assessed and predicted.“By better understanding basic neural function, we are also looking for ways to optimize neural function as we age.”
+His group also develops analytical, neurophysiological, and neuroimaging methods that allow outcomes of interventions to be more accurately assessed and predicted.

 He combines advanced neural engineering with patient needs resulting from neurological disorders.
 Using advanced neural signal processing methods, he creates patient-oriented diagnostic and assessment tools, neural prosthetics, and therapeutic devices.
 Through his research, Reilly targets a better understanding of the underlying pathophysiology of sensory and cognitive processing.